-The Song of Songs (Song of Solomon) is a part of the Bible that is not often read.
+The Song of Songs (sometimes called the Song of Solomon) is a part of the Bible that is not often read.
 Even so, three phrases jump out as being very familiar.

 The first is “rose of Sharon.”
 It is a beautiful and valued flower.
 However, according to some translators, this eloquent phrasing should more correctly be rendered as “crocus.”
 That just doesn’t carry the same punch.

 Immediately following that is another flower reference, “lily of the valley.”
 Lily of the valley is also a pretty flower, usually a pure white and most delicate in appearance.